 2. Prioritize your team’s mental health

-Poor mental well-being of employees can lead to productivity loss, employee burnout, and turnover.
-Offering mental health benefits, such as time off, remote work arrangements, stress management programs, and counseling services not only helps create a workforce that is healthy and motivated but is also likely to stick around and drive the organization’s success.
+Poor mental well-being of employees can lead to productivity loss, employee burnout, and staff turnover.
+Offering mental health benefits, such as time off, remote work environments, stress management programs, and counseling services not only helps create a workforce that is healthy and motivated but is also likely to stick around and drive the organization’s success.

 This is not only a matter of being considerate; it’s a strategic imperative as 81% of individuals prefer to work for employers that offer mental health benefits, according to an American Psychological Association survey.
 So, offer employees an opportunity to unplug and re-energize to create a cycle of retention and growth.